Should I be paid for training or for working a trial shift?

 - If you do the work, you might be able to get the money the employer owes you if you make a claim with the Ministry of Labour.

 Most people don't make claims against an employer that they're still working for.
-This is because the laws to protect workers don't stop employers from firing their workers.
+This is because the laws protecting workers don't stop employers from firing their workers.
 And if you're fired from your job, it's up to you to take action against the employer to get what they owe you.